 My research adopts an interdisciplinary approach to studying how gender relations shape the everyday of international politics.
 I examine how gender is enmeshed in fundamental international practices like diplomacy and mediation, and how international institutions have responded to gender equality reforms.

-Gender and Legitimacy in United Nations Mediation
+The Women, Peace and Security Agenda in United Nations Mediation

 My book project examines the United Nations’ struggles to implement gender equality reforms in its conflict mediation work.
 I use interpretive methods to analyse evidence drawn from thirty-seven interviews with UN mediation practitioners in New York and Nairobi, UN guidance documentation and grey literature, and participant observation of internal UN trainings on gender and mediation.
 I find that contestation over UN mediation – whether it is a diplomatic art of managing relationships or a technical science of conflict management – affects the implementation of gender reforms in different ways.
 Narratives and practices associated with the view of mediation as an art exclude women by creating informal, male-only spaces.
 Meanwhile, technical approaches to mediation depoliticise the role of gender relations in conflict, reducing the perceived importance of including gender issues in negotiations.